Table of Contents

 By carefully selecting a qualified provider, you can streamline your path to PCI DSS compliance and ensure a thorough and objective security assessment.

-How much does PCI pen testing cost?
+How much does PCI penetration testing cost?

 While there’s no one-size-fits-all price for PCI penetration testing, here’s a breakdown of factors that influence the cost:

 • CDE Focus: Most organisations focus the penetration test solely on the CDE.
 This requires a clearly defined CDE to determine the testing scope and might impact the final price.
+In case these are bundled with other services, the overall cost may be lower for a business; however, it’s based on the vendor and the way the offer is priced.

 • Certifications and Qualifications: Seek providers with industry-recognised certifications, such as CREST, OSCP, OSCE, and CISSP, demonstrating their expertise and commitment to professional standards.
 Cyphere is a CREST-accredited penetration testing services provider with proven PCI DSS compliance experience.